congmucc/rwa-pledge-auction/README.md

 - Monitor contract events and logs after deployment
 - Ensure Chainlink Functions subscription is properly funded

-## License

-MIT License

 ## Support

-For support, please open an issue in the repository or contact the development team.
+For support, please open an issue in the repository or contact the developer.